ldcWV/daily-geoguessr-bot/README.md

 ## Acknowledgements

 - I used [this repo](https://github.com/sh-mug/daily-geoguessr-bot) as a starting point.
-- Thanks to everyone in Bing Bong's Bedroom for helping with testing!
+- Thanks to everyone in Bing Bong's Bedroom for testing!